Call to Action Text Field

 It is long past time to create a pathway for federal criminalized trafficking survivors to clear their records and move on with their lives.
 Having a criminal record - even an arrest record without a conviction - can keep survivors from being able to get jobs, rent apartments, receive certain kinds of state and federal benefits, even coach their children’s sports teams.

-That’s why Polaris is supporting the Trafficking Survivors Relief Act of 2022, introduced by Reps.
-Burgess Owens (R-Utah) and Ted Lieu (D-California) in the U.S. House of Representatives.
+That’s why Polaris is supporting the Trafficking Survivors Relief Act, introduced in the last Congressional session.
 This legislation is far from perfect, but it is a good first step toward giving federally criminalized survivors a real shot at real freedom.
-Contact your representatives today and ask for their support.
+Contact your representatives today and ask that they reintroduce and support this legislation.